Classi-X/ClassiX/README.md

 ## 📜 License

-This project is licensed under the **MIT License**.
+This project is **not open-source**.
+All rights are reserved by the author.
-You are free to use, modify, and distribute it with attribution.
+You **may not** use, copy, modify, or distribute this project without explicit written permission.
+Commercial or personal use is **prohibited** unless authorized by the owner.

 ---